Knight Frank's External Privacy Policy

 Knight Frank is committed to protecting the privacy of personal information in accordance with its obligations under the Privacy Act 1988 (Cth) (the Privacy Act) and, in particular, the Australian Privacy Principles (APPs).

-This policy applies to personal information collected by Knight Frank Australia Pty Ltd and its related bodies corporate in Australia (referred to in this policy as Knight Frank).
-In this policy, the Group means members of the Knight Frank Group globally.
+This privacy policy applies to the handling of personal information collected by Knight Frank Australia Pty Ltd (ACN 004 973 684) and its related bodies corporate in Australia (referred to in this policy as Knight Frank, we, us, our).
+In this policy, the Group means Knight Frank LLP and its related bodies corporate globally.

 Under the Privacy Act, personal information is broadly defined.
 In simple terms it means any information about an individual (i.e. a natural person) who can be identified from the information, whether the information is true or not and whether recorded in a material form or not.